HOCKN28/ray-tracing-on-MS-DOS/README.md

 # Real-Time Ray Tracer for MS-DOS

-A real-time interactive ray tracer for MS-DOS that runs on 386+ PCs with FPU.
+A real-time interactive ray tracer for MS-DOS that runs on Pentium III PCs with FPU.
 Experience real-time ray tracing on hardware from the 1990s with reflections, shadows, and specular highlights.

 ## Overview